ammaraskar/synchronizo/synchronizo/README.md

 `/controllers` handles routing requests to the appropriate locations.
 All the main routing code can be found under `/controllers/index.js`

+`/helpers` contain helper modules used all throughout the project.

 `/views` has all the templates used to render Synchronizo pages, this is further split into folders depending on which routes use the templates.